 - We are the reason they exist.
 Hotels and restaurants need food like chips every day of the year, regardless of where the potatoes come from.
 The middle-man economy ensures that this happens.

-- There is honor in this: Middle-men will under-cut each over deals, but will not cross each other on payments, which they do via mobile money or bank deposits.
+- There is honour in this: Middle-men will under-cut each over deals, but will not cross each other on payments, which they do via mobile money or bank deposits.

 - When farmers talk to middle-men about the money they make, some immediately want to abandon farming, while forgetting that they have one resource that the middle-man doesn’t – their land.